99cesarvg/portfolio/README.md

 4. I then changed the formatting for the date so there is no confusion with NA and EU timedates.
 I also changed number formatting to USA.
 And I checked for duplicates.
 Finished Sheet:
 <img src="assets/finishedsheet.PNG" alt="Example Image">
-6. Created and updated pivot table and pivot chart.
+5. Created and updated pivot table and pivot chart.
-7. Insert and format timeline and slicers.
+6. Insert and format timeline and slicers.
-8. Built the dashboard with a brown color theme for coffee.
+7. Built the dashboard with a brown color theme for coffee.

 Finished dashboard:
 <img src="assets/finishedDashboard.PNG" alt="Example Image">
 <a href="assets/coffeeOrdersData.xlsx" download>Download Final Excel File</a>

-I utilized Excel tools such as XLOOKUP, INDEX, MATCH, IF, Date Formatting, Number Formatting, Duplicate Check, Create Table, Pivot Tables, Pivot Charts, Timeline, slicers, dashboard.
+# Project 4: Data Cleaning Using SQL(Microsoft SQL Server Management Studio used)
-5. Created a table out of my orders sheet so it would be easier to update data with pivot table and charts.
+In this project, I cleaned.
+I use